knlrvr/portfolio-2024/posts/ricing-macos-for-beginners.md

 ###### A screenshot of just the simple-bar.
 If you're on mobile, I'm so sorry.

 ## Conclusion
 I don't think I did as much as I could have, but I really enjoy my experience on my Macbook now.
 It feels more like I'm using something that belongs to me rather than something that Apple has provided.
 I don't know that there's much else I would do, but if I find anything, I'll be sure to add updates to this post.

+ [Igor Bedesqui &nearr;](https://www.igorbedesqui.com/writing/macos-rice) & [Nexxel &nearr;](https://www.nexxel.dev/blog/ricing-macos/) inspired this endeavor, and I highly recommend reading what they have to say about their processes as they're both miles ahead of me.

 Let me know what you think! & **happy coding**!